Follow or Retreat

 Flanked by His disciples during His three-year ministry on earth, Jesus traveled incalculable miles by foot and by boat.
 Wherever they went, curious crowds followed.
 Some people were sincerely interested in the Messiah’s message, but others were enamored with His miracles and wanted to see more.
 News of Jesus’ next destination spread quickly; multitudes were often waiting at a future site to meet Him.
 Though admirers and detractors alike surrounded Jesus, there were two places where throngs did not follow Him.
 For one, they were disinterested in pursuing Jesus to a secluded spot to pray.

-Christ had just fed five hundred listeners by miraculously multiplying one boy’s small lunch.
+Christ had just fed five thousand listeners by miraculously multiplying one boy’s small lunch.
 As soon as the meal was finished, Jesus instructed His disciples to go on ahead of Him by boat to the other side of the lake while He dismissed the crowd (Matthew 14:22-23).
 Jesus then walked up a mountainside to pray alone throughout the evening.
-He gained refreshment and renewal of body and soul for the challenging days ahead by communicating with His heavenly Father.
-Though we are provided no direct insight into His dialogue, we know from His instructions to His disciples, the prominence Jesus assigned to prayer.
+Communicating with His heavenly Father, He gained refreshment and renewal of body and soul for the challenging days ahead.
+Though we are provided no direct insight into the dialogue, we know from His instructions to His disciples, the prominence Jesus assigned to prayer.

 Perhaps the crowds instinctively left Jesus by Himself during His quiet time because for them personal prayer was a foreign concept.
 Priests in the temple interceded for the people, but few individuals engaged in private prayer.
-The Lord’s messages were delivered through prophets.
-God created and called the nation of Israel.
-Laws were designated for the entire nation and the population was punished collectively for disobedience.
+God created and called the nation of Israel; the Lord’s messages were delivered through prophets.
+Laws were designated for the entire nation and the population was often punished collectively for disobedience.
 There was little personal communication between individuals and God.
 By His death and resurrection, Jesus opened the way for intimate contact between believers and God the Father, the same fellowship the Son of God enjoyed.

 Calvary was the other area of Jesus’ experience where people didn’t follow.
 Only the Son of God could die a redemptive death on the cross for our sins.
 Jesus suffered loneliness and agony mankind will never comprehend.
 It was even necessary for His heavenly Father to forsake His Son for a period as Christ hung on the cross.
 Only a few of Jesus’ close friends and His mother witnessed His crucifixion.
 All of His disciples but John abandoned their Master, fearing retribution by association.

 Crucifixion was a heinous, brutal, ruthless form of torture, reserved for slaves and the worst Roman criminals.
-Jesus, the Son of God, the only perfect man to walk this planet, was hanged as a common criminal.
-Though His enemies intended crucifixion as the ultimate means of persecution to silence Jesus forever, the cross of Calvary became a symbol of Jesus’ willing sacrifice, God’s ability to save mankind, and the believer’s commitment to follow only Christ, who willingly sacrificed His holy life for the forgiveness of our sins.
+Jesus, the Son of God, the only perfect man to walk this planet, was crucified as a common criminal.
+Though His enemies intended crucifixion as the ultimate means of persecution to silence Jesus forever, the cross of Calvary became a symbol of Jesus’ ability to save mankind and the believer’s commitment to follow only Christ, who willingly sacrificed His holy life for the forgiveness of our sins.